pinellolab/CRISPResso2/README.md

 - visualization of distribution and position of substitutions (for base editors)
 - visualization of alleles and their frequencies

+In addition, CRISPResso can be run as part of a larger tool suite:
+- [CRISPRessoBatch](#crispressobatch) - for analyzing and comparing multiple experimental conditions at the same site
+- [CRISPRessoPooled](#crispressopooled) - for analyzing multiple amplicons from a pooled amplicon sequencing experiment
+- [CRISPRessoWGS](#crispressowgs) - for analyzing specific sites in whole-genome sequencing samples
+- [CRISPRessoCompare](#crispressocompare) - for comparing editing between two samples (e.g., treated vs control)
+- [CRISPRessoAggregate](#crispressoaggregate) - for aggregating results from previuosly-run CRISPResso analyses

 ## CRISPResso2 processing
 ![CRISPResso2 Schematic](https://github.com/pinellolab/CRISPResso2/blob/master/crispresso_schematic.png "CRISPResso2 Schematic")